-

 Reading

-Writing: In Module 6 we will be focusing on how to write a letter.
-We will write a letter to an expert in that field of study asking for more information.
-We will use formal language and show that we already have some knowledge on the topic.
-We need to use the correct format for a letter, clearly state your reason for writing your letter, use formal language use correct spelling, capitalization, punctuation, grammar, and sentences
+Writing: We are still working on our 4th writing task where we are focusing on how to write a letter.
+We have begun to write a letter to an expert in that field of study asking for more information.
+We have used formal language and have shown that we already have some knowledge on the topic.
+We need to use the correct format for a letter, clearly state your reason for writing your letter, use formal language, use correct spelling, capitalization, punctuation, grammar, and sentences.

 Please encourage your children to read every night